Fraternity Banned From Pennsylvania After 'Glass Ceiling' Hazing Death

 Chun “Michael” Deng, a fraternity pledge, died in December 2013 after a hazing ritual called the “glass ceiling” in which he was blindfolded and forced to carry a heavy backpack while pushing through a line of fraternity members, who tackled him to the ground, according to a grand jury report.
 Deng suffered a traumatic brain injury during the incident, which took place at a fraternity retreat in the Pocono Mountains in Pennsylvania.

-The fraternity was also ordered to pay a more than $110,000 fine, and four fraternity members who pleaded guilty to voluntary manslaughter are scheduled to be sentenced Monday.
+The fraternity was also ordered to pay a more than $110,000 fine, and four fraternity members who pleaded guilty to voluntary manslaughter were sentenced to jail time.
+Kenny Kwan was sentenced to 12 to 24 months in county jail, while Raymond Lam and Sheldon Wong were sentenced to 10 to 24 months, the Associated Press reported.
+A fourth defendant, Charles Lai, was sentenced to time served after spending 342 days in jail because he was unable to make bail.

 Thirty-seven people were initially charged in connection with Deng’s death, which defense attorneys have described as tragic but unintentional.

+“Not one person out of 37 picked up a telephone and called an ambulance.
+I cannot wrap my head around it,” Monroe County President Judge Margherita Patti-Worthington said Monday, according to the AP.
+“So there’s something greater going on here, and I think it’s probably really prevalent.
+We see across the country these issues in fraternities.”

-The national fraternity described itself as a victim of the actions of rogue fraternity members, and attorney Wes Niemoczynski has said the organization will appeal its conviction, according to the Associated Press.
+The national Pi Delta Psi fraternity described itself as a victim of the actions of rogue fraternity members, and attorney Wes Niemoczynski has said the organization will appeal its conviction, according to the AP.
 But a prosecutor faulted the fraternity for enabling hazing prior to Deng’s death.

 “It’s the epitome of a lack of acceptance of responsibility.
 It’s their rituals and functions that led us here today,” Monroe County Assistant District Attorney Kim Metzger said in court on Monday, the AP reported.